Models

 THE BIG THREE

 There are now 1000s of GenAI products, models and tools.
 Some models are more creative writers while others are better at math or video.
 Specialized models (below) offer more realistic conversation (Sesame), better infographics (Napkin) or scientific research tools (Future House), but if you want to use one model: the big three (ChatGPT from OpenAI, Gemini from Google & Claude from Anthropic) still provide the best collection of power and features in one place.
+Ethan Mollick has great advice on which model you should use and on why/how to give your AI a job interview.

 What you get for free changes constantly and the names and placements of models are a confusing mess.
-You will need to hunt for buttons and drop-down menus to find what you want while you ponder the difference between Deep Research (Gemini) and Extended Thinking (Claude).
+You will need to hunt for buttons and drop-down menus to find what you want (especially important to make sure you get an internet search when you want it) while you ponder the difference between Deep Research (Gemini) and Extended Thinking (Claude).
+Also try Google AI Studio which has the latest betas and cool new tools.

 OTHER MODELS